 You can bring in hand sanitiser.
 You will be asked to use it in front of security staff to prove it’s not harmful.

 - unopened drinks in cartons and cans

-- drinks in a plastic bottle or a disposable cup with a lid - these cannot be made of glass
+- drinks in a bottle, flask or cup with a lid - these cannot be made of glass

-If your drink is opened or in a plastic bottle, you’ll be asked to drink some to prove it’s not harmful.
+If your drink is opened, or in a bottle, flask or cup, you’ll be asked to drink some to prove it’s not harmful.

 You can take in prescription medicines.
 They must have the pharmacist label with your name and the date they were issued.

 Security staff will check the label.
 They will not record or share the information.
 Find out how your personal information is used.

 Going through security